ESMValGroup/ESMValTool/doc/sphinx/source/developer_guide2/core_team.rst

   ESMValTool Core PI and Developer: contact for requests to use the ESMValTool and for collaboration with the development team, access to the PRIVATE GitHub repository (see :numref:`annex_b`)

-* Alfred-Wegener-Institute Bremerhaven (AWI), Germany (overseeing EU Horizon 2020 APPLICATE and TRR181 ESMValTool work)
+* Alfred-Wegener-Institute Bremerhaven (AWI), Germany
-* Barcelona Computing Center (BSC), Spain (overseeing EU Horizon 2020 PRIMAVERA ESMValTool work)
+* Barcelona Computing Center (BSC), Spain
-* Ludwig Maximilian University of Munich, Germany (overseeing EU Horizon 2020 CRESCENDO ESMValTool work)
+* Ludwig Maximilian University of Munich, Germany
+* Netherlands E-Science Center, Netherlands
 * University of Reading, United Kingdom

-Contacts for specific diagnostic sets are the respective authors, as listed in the corresponding diagnostic documentation (including the ESMValTool development team wiki) and in the source code.
+Contacts for specific diagnostic sets are the respective authors, as listed in the corresponding diagnostic documentation and in the source code.

 Pull requests
 =============